yshsharma099-glitch/sql-datawarehouse-project/README.md

 Data Integrity: Handled type mismatches using TRY_CONVERT and missing values with ISNULL.
 Business Logic: Pre-calculated line_total for all orders.
 Deduplication: Removed duplicate customer records using ROW_NUMBER().
+I created indexes on the join keys used in the fact table such as order_id, product_id, customer_id, store_id, and staff_id to optimize star schema joins.

 Gold Layer (Business-Ready)